-- 1 Title - 1.1 This Standard may be cited as FSC Standard No. 17 'Errors in Pricing/Crediting Rates when Determining Scheme Interests Correction and Compensation'. - 2 Application - 2.1 This Standard must be applied by the Operator of a Scheme ("Scheme Operator") (whether offered for public subscription or otherwise) in relation to the Scheme. - 2.2 Where there is a conflict between the requirements of this Standard, applicable legislation, and the Constituent Documents, the requirements of this Standard must, having regard to the purpose of this Standard (refer to paragraph 3.1), be modified appropriately. - 2.3 It is recognised that Constituent Documents, while complying with applicable legislation, vary.
-Where a requirement of this Standard cannot be met (because to comply would conflict with the applicable legislation or with any Constituent Document) a Scheme Operator must, as far as practicable, comply with the requirements of this Standard. - 2.4 This Standard may not cover every situation of incorrect pricing or incorrect crediting rates faced by a Scheme Operator.
-Where a situation is not covered, a Scheme Operator should have regard to the principles set out in this Standard and the Statement of Principles in particular in paragraph 3.1. - 3 Statement of Purpose - 3.1 The main purposes of this Standard are as follows: - (a) to set minimum requirements and principles: - (i) for occasions when incorrect prices or incorrect crediting rates have been calculated and transacted upon and used to allocate Interest in a Scheme; and - (ii) for determining when compensation is required that arises as a result of incorrect unit prices or crediting rates; - (b) to assist Scheme Operators in dealing with and compensating for errors in relation to the incorrect pricing of scheme units or incorrect calculation of crediting rates.
+- 2.1 This Guidance Note should be applied by the Operator of a Scheme ("Scheme Operator") (whether offered for public subscription or otherwise) in relation to the Scheme.
+Although the recommendations in this Guidance Note are not mandatory, they represent sound industry practice.
+As the topic of errors addressed in this Guidance Note is a sensitive area in the financial service industry, it is emphasised that following such practice should minimise the possibility of non-compliance with the requirements of legislation and FSC Standards, as applicable, including FSC Standard No. 1 Code of Ethics and Code of Conduct. - 2.2 Where there is a conflict between the recommendations of this Guidance Note, applicable legislation, and the Constituent Documents, the recommendations of this Guidance Note should, having regard to the purpose of this Guidance Note (refer to paragraph 3.1), be modified appropriately. - 2.3 It is recognised that Constituent Documents, while complying with applicable legislation, vary.
+Where a recommendation of this Guidance Note cannot be met (because to comply would conflict with the applicable legislation or with any Constituent Document) a Scheme Operator should, as far as practicable, comply with the recommendations of this Guidance Note. - 2.4 This Guidance Note may not cover every situation of incorrect pricing or incorrect crediting rates faced by a Scheme Operator.
+Where a situation is not covered, a Scheme Operator should have regard to the principles set out in this Guidance Note and the Statement of Principles in particular in paragraph 3.1.

+3. Statement of Purpose

-- 3.2 This Standard has been prepared by reference to the Joint ASIC and APRA Unit Pricing Guide to Good Practice issued November 2005 and updated in August 2008 (refer to ASIC Regulatory Guide 94). - 3.3 FSC Standard No. 8 "Scheme Pricing" covers the determination of Scheme prices and FSC Standard 8A covers the determination of crediting rates.
-Scheme prices and crediting rates are calculated following a valuation of Scheme assets determined in accordance with FSC Standard No. 9 'Valuation of Scheme Assets and Liabilities'. - 3.4 The duty of the Scheme Operator extends to taking all reasonable steps, and exercising due diligence, to ensure the Scheme is correctly priced/crediting rates are correctly calculated. - 3.5 The appropriate treatment of incorrect pricing/crediting rates has been a recurring administrative problem amongst Scheme Operators. - 3.6 The Scheme Operator has a fiduciary duty to act in the best interests of Scheme Investors, and must exercise discretion in accordance with this duty in any particular case.
-FSC has issued this Standard to provide requirements for Scheme Operators to ensure that they act in the best interests of Scheme Investors on a consistent basis.
-However, the requirements are not intended to be exhaustive.
+- 3.1 The main purposes of this Guidance Note are as follows: - (a) to set minimum recommended industry practice and principles: - (i) for occasions when incorrect prices or incorrect crediting rates have been calculated and transacted upon and used to allocate Interest in a Scheme; and - (ii) for determining when compensation is recommended that arises as a result of incorrect unit prices or crediting rates; - (b) to assist Scheme Operators in dealing with and compensating for errors in relation to the incorrect pricing of scheme units or incorrect calculation of crediting rates. - 3.2 This Guidance Note has been prepared by reference to the Joint ASIC and APRA Unit Pricing Guide to Good Practice issued November 2005 and updated in August 2008 (refer to ASIC Regulatory Guide 94). - 3.3 FSC Guidance Note No. 48 "Scheme Pricing" covers the determination of Scheme prices and FSC Guidance Note 49 covers the determination of crediting rates.
+Scheme prices and crediting rates are calculated following a valuation of Scheme assets determined in accordance with FSC Guidance Note No. 50 'Valuation of Scheme Assets and Liabilities'. - 3.4 The duty of the Scheme Operator extends to taking all reasonable steps, and exercising due diligence, to ensure the Scheme is correctly priced/crediting rates are correctly calculated. - 3.5 The appropriate treatment of incorrect pricing/crediting rates has been a recurring administrative problem amongst Scheme Operators.

+3.6 The Scheme Operator has a fiduciary duty to act in the best interests of Scheme Investors and must exercise discretion in accordance with this duty in any particular case.
+FSC has issued this Guidance Note to provide recommendations for Scheme Operators to ensure that they act in the best interests of Scheme Investors on a consistent basis.
+However, the recommendations are not intended to be exhaustive.

-4 Application of Materiality
+4. Application of Materiality